corn cob ingestion in pets

 I should explain that at this point we (me and the other veterinarians I work with) debated on our course of action, finding it much more difficult to remain objective when the patient is a family member.
-Eventually we decided that close observation was the best option, since June was not truly obstructed (yet, anyways) and was stable, happy and ravenously hungry.
+Eventually, we decided that close observation was the best option, since June was not truly obstructed (yet, anyway) and was stable, happy and ravenously hungry.
 That evening she brought up many more handfuls of corn cob pieces, something that gave me a sigh of relief, however; her vomiting continued throughout the night.

-Friday morning found me at my office again, taking more X-rays, which showed a lovely empty stomach and no signs of obstruction, but because of her ongoing vomiting, we decided to perform a barium series.
+Friday morning found me at my office again, me at my office again, taking more X-rays, which showed a lovely empty stomach and no signs of obstruction, but because of her ongoing vomiting, we decided to perform a barium series.
 A barium series is a procedure which involves feeding the dog barium, which shows up very bright white on X-rays and then taking multiple X-rays throughout the day to observe the movement of barium through the GI tract.
-In this way we can determine whether or not everything is working properly, without obstruction.
+In this way, we can determine whether or not everything is working properly, without obstruction.

 So now it is Sunday morning and June hasn’t vomited in about 36 hours.
 She has eaten a handful of rice and a tiny amount of kibble as I slowly reintroduce food – she looks at me as if she’d like to lodge an official complaint about the stingy portion size, but I have assured her it is for her own good.